 Christmas doesn't have to be hard.
-This year, dial down on the stress and count of these easy decor tips to get your home looking festive and fine!
+This year, dial down on the stress and count off these easy decor tips to get your home looking festive and fine!

 Holy log cakes, it’s almost Christmas!
-We’ve been singing All I want for Christmas from our playlist ever since Mariah came to town in early November.
-And since we’re days away from most festive of the ‘ber’ months, it’s time to pull out the tree and get a head start on festive decor.
+We’ve been singing All I want for Christmas from our playlist ever since Mariah surfaced from her slumber to bring us our yearly Yuletide cheer.
+And since we’re days away from the most festive of the ‘ber’ months, it’s time to pull out the fir tree and get a head start on festive decor.
 Sure, it sounds like a stressful task but it doesn’t have to be.
 Take these five easy as eggnog tips to get you going…

 Let there be (fairy) lights

 Nope, you can never have enough of these twinkling string lights in your life.
-Don’t stop till your home starts looking like one of those pictures on Pinterest or the Future World crystal universe exhibit.
+For some inspiration, check out the glow of Christmas lights dotting the island, and don’t stop till your home starts looking like one of those pictures on Pinterest or the Future World crystal universe exhibit.
 Put them in jars, drape them around your curtains, go overboard with the tree, leave them on the dinner table or wrap it around yourself (‘cos why the hell not) – there’s no way you can go wrong with these.
 But if the folks living three blocks down can spot your house, maybe bring down a string or two.

 Ever, ever, evergreen…